eda-ricercatore/gulyas-scripts/notes/skill-set.md

 		* Have shipped a commercial product/system
 		* Leadership or management experience
 	- skill set:
-		* We’re seeking a talented Embedded Software Engineer to join our See & Spray Imaging team.
-This position will develop mission critical software for Blue River’s embedded systems mounted on a self-propelled sprayer.
+		* We're seeking a talented Embedded Software Engineer to join our See & Spray Imaging team.
+This position will develop mission critical software for Blue River's embedded systems mounted on a self-propelled sprayer.
 Your code will be deployed on actual production-scale farm equipment, reducing the amount of herbicide applied in agriculture by as much as 90%.
 		* Develop software for embedded self-propelled sprayer systems mounted on agriculture equipment
 		* Optimize image processing code to run in real-time on embedded GPU
 		* Program Image Signal Processing (ISP) unit to demosaic images and other various image processing tasks
 		* Interface to various sensors utilizing I2C
 		* Implement drivers for cameras and other sensors
-		* Bachelor’s Degree in Computer Science, Electrical Engineering or relevant field required, Master’s Degree preferred
+		* Bachelor's Degree in Computer Science, Electrical Engineering or relevant field required, Master's Degree preferred
-		* 3+ years’ experience developing real-time embedded systems
+		* 3+ years' experience developing real-time embedded systems
 		* Proficiency in C/C++
 		* Strong Linux background, preferably in real time applications
 		* Comfortable with test equipment – logic analyzers, oscilloscopes, etc.